criticalML/criticalML.github.io/index.markdown

 contemporary machine learning systems, focusing on their individual (“ML studies”), rather than collective (“AI Studies”), properties, and their architecture-specific, rather than model-specific, biases and shortcomings.

+**An upcoming project is an addition to and intervention in the theorization of adversariality in machine learning systems.**